 The Epidemic of Invisibility in Film, per USC Annenberg’s Impact Report

-MENA-SWANA ACCELERATION LAB
+MENA-SWANA ACCELERATION LABS

 A first of its kind lab to provide aspiring to mid-level MENA-SWANA creatives with the opportunity to gain industry insights, artistic tools, foster community support, and more; featuring expert led panels and hands-on workshops.